Dheeraj-147/Email_Verification/README.md

 - Ensure both servers are running on the correct ports.
 - Verify the React app is configured to send requests to the correct Django backend URL.

+## Additional Information
+- For backend API documentation, refer to [Backend API Docs](link-to-your-api-docs) (if available).
+- To access Django admin, create a superuser with `python manage.py createsuperuser` and visit `http://localhost:8000/admin`.

+## Contact
+- If you encounter any issues or have questions, please contact noreply.quantumauth@gmail.com.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.